New for 2022, we now have 10 Seed minimum order.

 YES!
 Our process results in an industry-leading 99.97% female plants from seed.
 1 in 4000 are phenotypically male despite carrying an XX female genotype and will drop pollen—these should be rogued and removed before fully flowering.
 Over 6000 acres were grown in 2017 and 2018 with our feminized seed--these are results that you can trust.
 Please see our “Feminized Seed and the Ethics of Cannabis Farming” white paper for more information on this process, our remarkable track record of successful feminization, and the economics of using this type of seed vs. regular.

 In short, yes.
 All of our CBD varieties will pass any state department of agriculture THC requirements when sampled at the appropriate time.
 The more detailed explanation can be found here.
 Pre-harvest compliance documents for all currently available varieties can be obtained here.
-All of our CBG varieties will pass ANY test at ANY time.
+All of our CBG and CBDV varieties will pass ANY test at ANY time.